jeremymaya/react-c-sharp-practice/README.md

 ## Learning Journal
 ### React
+React or ReactJS is a JavaScript library for building user interfaces.
+React renders data to the DOM ,however, usually requires the use of additional libraries for state management, routing, and interaction with an API.
 * Component -  An individual item that can obtain other items.
 It serves as a container or logic to get data, other components for specific functionality etc.
 * Props - Similar to an HTML attribute.
 It allows any data type to be passed as long as JavaScript support it.
   * Context is used to pass data through many levels